Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 |
 |- LRR_STATS <- Redis sorted set used to build the statistics/tag cloud JSON.
 |
-|- LRR_UNTAGGED <- List of archive IDs that don't have any tags (except for tags added automatically by the autotagger)
+|- LRR_UNTAGGED <- Redis set of archive IDs that don't have any tags (except for tags added automatically by the autotagger)
+|
+|- LRR_TITLES <- Redis set containing all titles in the DB, alongside their ID.
+(In the "title\0ID" format)
 |
 |- INDEX_***:**** <- Each tag(namespaced or not) has a matching Redis set, with all the IDs that have this tag in their metadata.
 This is used for search indexing.
 |